apache/incubator-retired-gearpump-site/docs/0.3/performance.md

 # Performance Evaluation

-To illustrate the performance of Gearpump, we mainly focused on two aspects, throughput and latency, using a micro benchmark called SOL (an example in the Gearpump distro) whose topology is quite simple.
+To illustrate the performance of Gearpump, we mainly focused on two aspects, throughput and latency, using a micro benchmark called SOL (an example in the Gearpump package) whose topology is quite simple.
 SOLStreamProducer delivers messages to SOLStreamProcessor constantly and SOLStreamProcessor does nothing.
 We set up a 4-nodes cluster with 10GbE network and each node's hardware is briefly shown as follows:

 Processor: 32 core Intel(R) Xeon(R) CPU E5-2680 2.70GHz
 Memory: 128GB